 Doc filmmakers Chris Kelly and Venerable Luon Sovath spent years risking their life and limb to tell the story of land grabbing in Cambodia.
 While innocent people were forcefully removed from their homes in the name of land development, Kelly and Luon were there with cameras filming the events for the world to see.
 And I had the distinct pleasure of sitting down to talk with them about their experiences making the film, A Cambodian Spring, in hopes of shedding some light into the process of making documentaries in potentially dangerous areas of the world.

-- how the choice to tell the film entirely from the Cambodian perspective is a complex and demanding, though very unique and rewarding experience
+- How the choice to tell the film entirely from the Cambodian perspective is a complex and demanding, though very unique and rewarding experience

-- how 3-6 months living/filming in Cambodia became 6 yrs in the country
+- How 3-6 months living/filming in Cambodia became 6 yrs in the country

-- how a monk decides to become a journalist advocating for the rights of those being displaced from their homes by the government
+- How a monk decides to become a journalist advocating for the rights of those being displaced from their homes by the government

-- hostile environment training in the UK prepared Chris for dangerous areas
+- Hostile environment training in the UK prepared Chris for dangerous areas

-Trailer for A Cambodian Spring
+Watch the trailer for A Cambodian Spring

 Sponsors & Thank Yous